 Policy Amount: You should expect your monthly payment to be higher the more coverage you take out.

-The leading burial insurance companies offer very affordable rates.
-The chart listed has a range of prices someone will pay according to their age.
+The leading funeral insurance companies offer very affordable rates.
+The chart listed below has a range of prices someone should expect to pay according to their age.
+The quote chart is intended to provide estimated prices only.
+To get a more accurate cost, fill out the quote generator on this page or see more funeral insurance quotes here.

-If you are in great health, you can expect to pay towards the price range’s low end.
-If you have a complex medical history or a terminal illness, anticipate paying towards the high end of this range.
+If you are in great health, you can expect to pay the cheapest rates listed.
+If you have a complex medical history or a terminal illness, anticipate paying towards the high end of the price range.

 Monthly Premium Range